mesopelagique/Macross/README.md

 ## user interface

-This project contains also a form which could display and edit the `Macross` class in a simple list box.
+This project contains also a form which could display and edit the `Macross` class, a very simple list box.